rfenouil/openvpn-transmission-tinyproxy/README.md

 ### User configuration options

 By default everything will run as the root user.
 However, it is possible to change who runs the transmission process.
-You may set the following parameters to customize the user id that runs transmission.
+You may set the following parameters to customize the user id (uid) that runs transmission.
+A default local user (actual name is irrelevant) is created in docker image but its uid/gid will be changed to specified values.

 | Variable | Function | Example |
 |----------|----------|-------|
 |`PUID` | Sets the user id who will run transmission | `PUID=1000`|
 |`PGID` | Sets the group id for the transmission user | `PGID=100` |

+It is specially useful to ensure compatible files permissions flags and ownership between container (files written by transmission process) and the actual file system (as seen from outside container).

-### Dropping default route from iptables (advanced) (nordVPN compatible ???)
+### Dropping default route from iptables (advanced)

 Some VPNs do not override the default route, but rather set other routes with a lower metric.
 This might lead to the default route (your untunneled connection) to be used.

-To drop the default route set the environment variable `DROP_DEFAULT_ROUTE` to `true`.
+By default, the environment variable `DROP_DEFAULT_ROUTE` is set to `true`.

 *Note*: This is not compatible with all VPNs.
 You can check your iptables routing with the `ip r` command in a running container.